Happy Money lists five principles of happy spending:

 “It was always thought that hedonism, as opposed to self-control, was the easier option,” says Bernecker.
 “But really enjoying one’s hedonic choice isn’t actually that simple for everybody because of those distracting thoughts.”

-The less florid version is probably Mr Money Moustache and The Barefoot Investor.
+The less florid version is probably Mr Money Moustache and The Barefoot Investor and other FIRE (Financially independent, retire early) practitioners.